paul-ollis/vim-vpe/docs/api/api.vpe.app_ui_support.rst

             A sequence (w, h) giving the window's undecorated size in character cells.
         *dims_corners*
-            A sequence of pixel coordiates for the windows corners, in the order TL, TR, BR, BL.
-For TR and BR the X value is with repect to the right hand edge of the display.
-For BL and BR the Y value is with repect to the lower edge of the display.
+            A sequence of pixel coordinates for the windows corners, in the order TL, TR, BR, BL.
+For TR and BR the X value is with respect to the right hand edge of the display.
+For BL and BR the Y value is with respect to the lower edge of the display.
         *borders*
             The pixel sizes of the window decoration borders in the